jan-kreischer/TRUSTED.AI/mkdocs/docs/Pillars/Explainability.md

 ### [Towards A Rigorous Science of Interpretable Machine Learning](https://arxiv.org/pdf/1702.08608.pdf)

-The need for interpretabilitystems  from  an incompleteness in  the  problem  formalization.
+The need for interpretability stems  from  an incompleteness in  the  problem  formalization.
 Scensario where this can be the case:

 * Scientific Understanding:  The human’s goal is to gain knowledge.
 We do not have a completeway of stating what knowledge is;  thus the best we can do is ask for explanations we canconvert into knowledge.